hackorama/mcore/README.md

 Instead of auto incrementing sequence we are using application generated UUID as the key which will be better for distributed servers.

-Using an in memory data store implementation now.
-A MapDB based implementation is next.
+Using an in memory data store implementation by default.
+A [MapDB](src/main/java/com/hackorama/mcore/data/mapdb) and [JDBC](src/main/java/com/hackorama/mcore/data/jdbc) (tested with MySQL, Postgres, H2) data stores are also implemented.

+Plans to support MongoDB, RocksDB in future.

+### Data Cache

+Plans to implement a generic caching interface with support planned for Redis, Hazelcast etc.

+### Data Message Queue

+Plans to implement a generic message queue interface with support planned for RabbitMQ, Kafka etc.

 ## Distributed service design

 Workspaces depends on other two services for association lookups.

-During creation of association we try to validate the dependent entities if service is available, if not we optimistically do the association anyway.
+During creation of association we try to validate the dependent entities if service is available, if not available we optimistically do the association anyway.

 Associations are also checked during the read of workspace to see if the associated entity is still valid and associations are updated.

 This is also only if the service is available.

+These association updating behavior will be changed when the [message queue service](src/main/java/com/hackorama/mcore/data/queue) is available through messaging.

 ## Proposed Design Improvements